-- be issued with a letter explaining the process upon their release - be advised to submit an application on HomeChoice Bristol before their expected release date with a copy of the letter issued to them (as above).
+- be issued with a letter explaining the process upon their release - be advised to submit an application on HomeChoice Bristol upon their release with a copy of the letter issued to them (as above).

 The application for rehousing will be considered in band 1 they will be allowed 1 month to successfully bid for a property after which time a direct offer of a property will be made on a citywide basis.